NervanaSystems/ngraph-tf/README.md

 To run the C++ unit tests, please do the following:

-1. Go to the build/test directory and run the following command:
+1. Go to the build directory and run the following command:
     ```
     cd test
     ./gtest_ngtf